mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

 4. If there is no partition-clause or oder-by given... aggregate function work like group-by
    1. select account_id, amount, SUM(amount) OVER() AS total_sum from account;

-## Can we Partition by multiple colummns?
+## Can we Partition by multiple columns?
 1. Yes!
 2. PARTITION BY s.CustomerID, s.PurchaseMonth   ORDER BY s.PurchaseYear -- is valid statement